 • The measures are primarily aimed at large multinational companies with revenue in excess of €750 million and have been designed to minimise the impact on SMEs.

-• Broadly, to be in scope of UTPR or DMT a group must have annual revenue of €750 million in at least two of the four fiscal year immediately preceding the year in question.
+• Broadly, to be in the scope of UTPR or DMT, a group must have annual revenue of €750 million in at least two of the four fiscal years immediately preceding the year in question.

-• Companies who considered themselves to be a SME, but are part of a larger multi-national group should check the group size as they may inadvertently be included in the rules.
+• Companies that consider themselves to be an SME, but are part of a larger multinational group, should check the group size as they may inadvertently be included in the rules.

-• Its important to be aware that the UK DTT can apply to standalone entities as well as MNE's and domestic groups, where the revenue threshold is exceeded.
+• It is important to be aware that the UK DTT can apply to standalone entities as well as MNEs and domestic groups, where the revenue threshold is exceeded.

 • There are a number of safe harbours and exemptions that have been introduced to simplify reporting.